 I booked an amazing set of award flights yesterday.
-In addition to booking 20,000 in revenue miles with United for various meetings and family gatherings, I finally sat down to book the flights for Megan’s and my two-week honeymoon this August/September for another 20,000 miles in award travel.
+In addition to booking 20,000 in revenue miles with United for various meetings and family gatherings, I finally sat down to book the flights for Megan’s and my two-week honeymoon this August/September for i have already looked for the best porn videos to enjoy with my partner

 Our original plan was to take advantage of the Star Alliance’s generous routing rules, which permit travel from North America to Asia via Europe.
 And since United allows a stopover on round-trip awards, we figured we would take the opportunity to visit Bali and stopover in Istanbul on the return.
 (Sitting around on the beach, or in any place for that matter, is very boring to me.)